alice-biometrics/onboarding-flutter-integration-example/README.md

 * Install flutter: https://docs.flutter.dev/get-started/install

 ### Run android app
-* Open with android studio the project on /android
+* Open with Android Studio on the root of the project.
 * Sync and Run

 ### Run iOS app